Chemistry Lab Exemption Request Form

 1. In order to be eligible for a Lab Exemption you must have COMPLETED and PASSED the Laboratory with a certain minimum grade, and you must have completed the course (i.e. you can NOT VW the course at any point).
 The lab grade needed to qualify for a lab exemption is normally 70% but may be different for different courses: see the relevant course syllabus for details.

-2. For courses with a separate lab exam, the lab exam is part of the lab part of the course, and contributes to the lab grade you need to qualify for an exemption.
+2. For courses with a separate lab exam, the lab exam mark may be calculated as part of the lab portion of the course, and contributes to the lab grade you need to qualify for an exemption.

-3. You are still responsible for answering all lab-related questions on the final exam when repeating the course.
+3. You may still be responsible for answering all lab-related questions on the final exam when repeating the course.

-4. Laboratory exemptions can only be used ONCE with the TWO years it is valid.
+4. Laboratory exemptions can only be used ONCE with the ONE year it is valid.
 Once registered with the exemption, it is considered used even with a VW (you will not be issued a second exemption).

 5. A lab exemption can be based on a lab taken at another university.
 In that case, the lab mark itself does not transfer.
-Iinstead, the grade percentage for the lab part of the course goes on the final exam.
+Instead, the grade percentage for the lab part (lab and lab exam where relevant) of the course goes on the final exam.
 You must nevertheless make sure a letter is sent to the Department of Chemistry stating the date the course was taken at the other university, and the grade you received for the lab there.

 Your Full Name: